Exeter-University-Sequencing-Facility/bioinformatic-enablers/_episodes/61_genomics_preparation.md

 ```
 ![isca-interactive](../images/isca-interactive.png)

+You will notice the prompt on your computer change from 'login' to 'comp'

 First we need the reference genome of the species we are going to be dealing with in this case 'Burkholderia pseudomallei K96243'.